pacificclimate/weather-anomaly-tool/README.md

 ### Problems enountered

-This documents for posterity the problems encountered by a relative Docker noob in getting this working.
+This documents for posterity the problems encountered by a relative React and Docker noob in getting this working.

+#### Resource limitations when running React dev server

 Initial attempt at Dockerizing this app cribbed directly from climate-explorer-frontend, which runs a React dev server in the Docker container: